How Much Does Security Awareness Training Cost? A Market Analysis

 Conclusion

-We hope learned a lot about security awareness training and how various factors determine how much it costs.
-As some final tips to help choose your preferred security awareness training provider, we recommend considering the following:
+We hope you learned a lot about how various factors determine how much security awareness training costs.
+As some final tips, we additionally recommend considering the following criteria before deciding on your preferred provider:

 1. Do you have staff who speak various languages?
 Ensure the provider you choose can support multi-lingual training.
 The translation process should be seamless and auto-translate based on browser settings or allow for manual configuration.